microsoft/typespec/docs/introduction/reproducibility.md

 ## 2. Work with multiple versions of a service

-TypeSpec provide a library `@typespec/versioning` that can be used to describe changes to a service or library over time.
-Using this will ensure that a service can evolve while keeping track of the changes and allowing emitters to see the service representation at different version.
+TypeSpec provides a library `@typespec/versioning` that can be used to describe changes to a service or library over time.
+Using this will ensure that a service can evolve while keeping track of the changes and allowing emitters to see the service representation at different versions.

 [See versioning docs](../standard-library/versioning/overview.md)